sopra-fs21-group-22/client/README.md

 - Lobby

 ## Roadmap
-- CSS Wizard to make it look totally dope
+- CSS Wizard to make it look even more classy
 - Adding other users as friends
 - Private Lobbies